vaskoGut/Learning/other/browser web api/Readme.md

 3. ### streaming-parsing
 The browser does not wait for the entire HTML file to download before it starts working on it

+4. ### cors-explanation
+CORS (Cross-Origin Resource Sharing) is a browser security mechanism that controls whether a web page from one origin is allowed to make requests to another origin.
+Without CORS:
+Any website could read responses from another website This would be a huge security risk
+So browsers block cross-origin responses by default.
+* sign means u generally speaking allow everything.